 or blame her.
 For she appears to be

 a perfect horse, a prize-winner with resounding hooves,

 one of the dreams that dwell below the rock...

 (Translation by Gloria Ferrari, from Alcman and the Cosmos of Sparta, University of Chicago Press, 2008)

 War with Messenia and subjugation

 A key event on Sparta's road to becoming a more militaristic society was its conquest of the land of Messenia, located to the west of Sparta, and its conversion of its subjects to helots (slaves).

-Kennell points out that this conquest appears to have begun in the eighth century B.C. with archaeological evidence from the city of Messene showing that the last evidence of habitation was during the eighth/seventh centuries B.C. before a period of desertion began.
+Kennell points out that this conquest appears to have begun in the eighth century B.C., with archaeological evidence from the city of Messene showing that the last evidence of habitation was during the eighth and seventh centuries B.C., before a period of desertion began.

 The incorporation of the people of Messenia into Sparta's slave population was important as it provided Sparta with "the means to maintain the nearest thing to a standing army in Greece," Kennell writes, "by freeing all its adult male citizens from the need for manual labor."